 Our family’s Favorite White Chicken Chili is a hearty creamy soup perfectly seasoned with just the right amount of spice from cumin, oregano, cayenne pepper, and green chilies.
 Serve the easy white chicken chili recipe topped with shredded Monterey Jack cheese, sliced green onions, and cilantro and a side of tortilla chips for dipping.

-Sometimes I serve this chili with homemade Mexican Cornbread Muffins, but when I’m pressed for time, I serve it with tortilla chips and extra Monterey Jack cheese and sour cream.
-Don’t feel like you have to add a lot of toppings, though, because this soup is delicious all on its own!
+Sometimes I also like to serve this chili chicken with homemade Mexican Cornbread Muffins (I keep a stash in the freezer for the Winter months).
+But, don’t feel like you have to add a lot of toppings, because this soup is delicious all on its own!

 Favorite White Chicken Chili

 I’ve been making this delicious soup for many years, and in fact, it was one of the very first recipes that I posted when I started my blog a little over two years ago.

 At that time, I started out by sharing tried and true recipes (which I still aim to do) that my family had always enjoyed.
 This chili has been the star of many football gatherings and winter sleep-overs around our house.

 The recipe originally came from one of our favorite local restaurants, Calhoun’s, and is still the most popular soup on their menu.

 Another thing I love about this chili is that it is so EASY to prepare.
 Often, I’ll toss the ingredients into the Crock Pot in the morning and let it simmer all day for a quick-fix dinner after work.